-- Justified, averted, and lampshaded In A Civil Campaign.
-On Escobar, a bond is a guarantee of court appearance, but on Jackson's Whole bail means getting off into the clutches of the one who pays the bail.
+- Averted in A Civil Campaign.
+On Escobar, a bond is a guarantee of court appearance, but on Jackson's Whole bail means being handed off into the clutches of the one who pays the bail.

 "It is where I come from," Mark muttered.